EasyPost/easy-ui/documentation/specs/Select.md

 - Setting the `size` property also sets size for iconAtStart: The size values map to Easy UI's token sizes for icons.
 - When `errorText` is supplied with `validationState="invalid"`, `helperText` is overriden.
-- `isLabelVisuallyHidden` property can be used to visually hide the label.
 - Supports disabled state.

 ### Risks and Challenges